 Bats

 I volunteer as a bat rehabilitator at Bat World Sanctuary, the largest bat sanctuary in the world.
-In the summer of 2024 I lived on the bat sanctuary and rescued 150 bats from wasting disease during my time there.
+In the summer of 2024 I lived on the bat sanctuary and helped rescue 150 bats from wasting disease during my time there.
 I paint bats to educate people about their criticality — they are a cornerstone species, meaning, without them, entire ecosystems would collapse.
 Bats are critical pollinators to agave, corn, and rubber trees.
 They offer more effective pest control than chemicals.
 Also, they’re stinkin’ cute.

 Bunni